Chevrolet Monza (China): History

 The Monza debuted in November 2018 at the Guangzhou Auto Show.
 Since 21 March 2019, it is sold in China.
 It is built on the GM-PATAC K platform that the Buick Excelle GT and the Buick GL6 use.

-In Mexico, starting in late 2021, Chevrolet will import the Monza as the Cavalier Turbo.
-It is positioned above the Onix and will replace the previous generation Cavalier.
-It is available in three trim levels; LS, LT, and RS.
+Starting in late 2021, Mexico imported the Monza as the Cavalier Turbo.
+It was positioned above the Onix and replaced the previous generation Cavalier.
+It was available in three trim levels; LS, LT, and RS.
+The Cavalier was discontinued in July 2025, leaving the Aveo and Onix as the only Chevrolet passenger cars sold in Mexico.

+2023 facelift

 The model was restyled for the 2023 model year in China, undergoing an update facelift also adding a mild-hybrid version.

+In July 2025, the facelifted Monza was announced for the Middle East market as the 2026 Chevrolet Cruze, with launches beginning in the following months.
+However, it is not available in the United Arab Emirates at launch (as of July 2025).

 Specifications

 The Monza is available in two trim levels (the 320T and the 330T) and in five models overall.
 The 320T is available with a 1.0-litre turbocharged three-cylinder engine while the 330T gets a 1.3-litre turbocharged three-cylinder engine.
 1.0-litre models receive either a 6-speed manual or a 6-speed dual-clutch gearbox while the 1.3-litre models are only available with a 6-speed automatic gearbox.
 Another trim level (320) was added featuring a 1.5-litre four-cylinder DVVT engine in the 2021 lineup.